TheArkive/CallTipsForAll/README.md

 For now, change user settings in the script.
 GUI coming later.

 ## Latest updates
+* Reworked parsing objects, now more efficient and less lag
+* Now, keywords can have multiple call tips, use UP/DOWN arrows to scroll
+* reworked the call tip file format, now user can define multiple custom call tips per keyword

 * AutoHotkey v1 and v2 call tips are ready!
 Call Tips should be around 90% complete on both.
 * AHK v1 version of the script is now ready.